There is an option now on your profile page

 - There's still hope since Media.Vision hasn't folded yet.
 Oddly enough, their most recent game is Valkyria Chronicles III (another RPG with emphasis on firearms).

-- Media.Vision was also recently announced to be behind the latest Shining game, Shining Ark, although still nothing on a new Wild Arms game.
+- Media.Vision was also announced to be behind the latest Shining game, Shining Ark, although still nothing on a new Wild Arms game.

 - Suikoden hasn't gotten a proper sequel since the fifth, with Konami ultimately announcing on their Facebook page that they had no new announcements on the series, and that the development team behind the franchise had been disbanded.